aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingGlobalAuroraAccessibleRegions.md

 > [!WARNING]
 > Ensure that `failoverHomeRegion` is included in the `gdbAccessibleRegions` list.
 Otherwise, home region failover logic will not function correctly.

-### Interaction with GlobalDb Read/Write Splitting
+### Interaction with Global Database Read/Write Splitting

 When using the `gdbReadWriteSplitting` plugin, accessible regions filtering is applied before reader/writer host selection.
 The `gdbRwHomeRegion` should also be included in the accessible regions list.